Note: This product recently underwent a massive transformation! Read about our new and improved fluency homework in this post.

 I tried to balance straight procedural tips (like the one above) with quotes from experts about the importance of reading fluency.

-- 35 common core aligned weekly 2nd grade passages and comprehension questions that cover a variety of genres
+- 36 common core aligned weekly fluency passages and comprehension questions

 - Parent note explaining how (and why) to do this assignment